 In March 2020, the COVID-19 outbreak was declared a pandemic.
 The COVID-19 virus disproportionately impacts older adults, especially those with chronic illnesses, which describes many of the seniors we serve.
 For the three months ended March 31, 2021, we experienced higher claims costs due to COVID-19 related inpatient admissions.
-However, for the three months ended June 30, 2021, we saw a decline in COVID-related utilization as vaccination rates improved across our senior population, which was partially offset by higher spend related to non-COVID-19 care as general healthcare utilization trended towards pre-pandemic levels.
-While COVID had a less significant impact on our second quarter medical expense relative to our first quarter medical expense, we remain cautious of the potential impact of the Delta variant in the future.
-Cumulatively, the six months incurred claims increased in 2021 due to higher membership.
+However, for the three months ended June 30, 2021, and the three months ended September 30, 2021, we saw a decline in COVID-related utilization (compared to the first quarter) as vaccination rates improved across our senior population.
+The Delta variant caused a rebound in COVID-related inpatient utilization during the three months ended September 30, 2021, however, the increase in utilization did not reach first quarter of 2021 levels given overall vaccination rates.
+While COVID had a less significant impact on our second and third quarter medical expense relative to our first quarter medical expense, we remain cautious of the potential impact of the Delta variant in the future.
+Cumulatively, the nine months incurred claims increased in 2021 due to higher membership.
 The ultimate impact of COVID-19 to us and our financial condition is presently unknown and we continue to monitor the impact of COVID-19 on our claims reserve estimate.

 We re-examine previously established outstanding claims reserve estimates based on actual claims submissions and other changes in facts and circumstances.
-We recognized an unfavorable prior year development, excluding provision for adverse deviation, of \$935 and \$1,335 in the three and six months ended June 30, 2021, respectively.
+We recognized a favorable prior year development, excluding provision for adverse deviation, of \$1,287 for the three months ended September 30, 2021, and an unfavorable prior year development, excluding provision for adverse deviation, of \$48 in the nine months ended September 30, 2021.